alexanderluna/alexanderluna.github.io/_posts/2018-02-01-learning-unix-commands.md

 {%- endhighlight -%}

 Once again it reduces the 150 lines of code inside the `sw.js` down to just 2 where grep found the word `fetch`.
 If you use `grep --color=always` it will even highlight the word you are looking for.

+## cat command
+Out of all the commands, the cat is probably the easiest to use.
+It's job is to output the content of any file.
+Personally, this commands very handy when you want to quickly check the content of a file.
+Just type the command followed by the file name:

+{%- highlight bash -%}
+$ cat package.json
+{%- endhighlight -%}